MikroElektronika/mikrosdk_click_v2/clicks/mram4/README.md

 ## Example Description

-> This example demonstrates the use of MRAM 4 click board.
+> This example demonstrates the use of MRAM 4 Click board.
 > The demo app writes specified data to the memory and reads it back.

 **The demo application is composed of two sections :**